State & telemetry

 if (button(SAVE_BTN, (text = "Save"))) { ... }

-Text("SAVE_BTN.click_count = {SAVE_BTN.click_count}")
+text("SAVE_BTN.click_count = {SAVE_BTN.click_count}")

 Two distinct value channels are available: